-- 13.1 The Council is able in certain circumstances to charge for enforcement action, e.g. service of an improvement notice.
+- 13.1 The Council is able, in certain circumstances, to charge for enforcement action.
 What can be charged for will depend on the type on action taken.
-Examples include; costs associated with determining whether to serve a notice, costs involved in identifying any action required and costs associated with serving a notice.
-When costs are to be charged an invoice will be sent to the relevant party outlining the amount to be paid, what it covers and the payment terms.
-The charge levied will only cover the cost of the enforcement action to the authority. - 13.2 The full breakdown of the charges applicable for each Notice or Order can be found in Appendix 02.
+Examples include; - costs associated with determining whether to serve a notice, - costs involved in identifying any action required and - Costs associated with serving a notice. - When costs are to be charged an invoice will be sent to the relevant party outlining the amount to be paid, what it covers and the payment terms.
+The charge levied will only cover the cost of the enforcement action to the authority. - 13.2 The full breakdown of the charges applicable for each Notice or Order can be found on the council's website